 The only drawbacks to the game are the bugs and glitches that step in the way the player's progress.
 We can deal with the odd wonky animation or the rare occurrence where a misstep leaves us trapped in grotto in the game's environment.
 The odd instance in which a quest in the game doesn't function as its supposed to or a complete crash requiring a reboot is harder to forgive.

 Skyrim Dawnguard is the first chunk of DLC to be added and brings with it plenty of new features including new weapons, locations and characters.
 It may have taken a while for the developers to come up with the goods, but it's certainly been worth the wait.

 The add-on gives you the choice between joining the Dawnguard collective of vampire hunters, or becoming a vamp yourself.
 If you're on Team Vampire you'll be helping head bloodsucker Lord Harkon to destroy the sun.
 If you're part of the Dawnguard posse - your task is to stop them.

 It may not be the most revolutionary DLC in the world, but more Skyrim gameplay can only be a good thing.

 Elder Scrolls V Skyrim: Verdict

-Still, in the light of Skyrim’s strengths, its weaknesses pale into near-insignificance.
-Bethesda are famous in the gaming industry for creating some of the best examples of the Western RPG, and their latest game can only further their reputation.
+Still, in the light of Skyrim's strengths, its weaknesses pale into near-insignificance.
+Bethesda is famous in the gaming industry for creating some of the best examples of the Western RPG, and their latest game can only further their reputation.
 Skyrim is a big beautiful beast of a game and anyone who can blag a week off work should certainly pick up a copy.

 Elder Scrolls V Skyrim availability: Out November 11th on all formats